Monster of Aramberri: History of discovery

-From 2001 to 2007, new expeditions carried out in the type locality by Mexican, French and German paleontologists helped by residents of the city, made it possible to exhume the caudal part of the specimen, and two thirds of the skeleton.
-Cranial fragments have also been discovered although most of them are unidentifiable.
+From 2001 to 2007, new expeditions carried out in the original locality by Mexican, French and German paleontologists helped by residents of the city, made it possible to exhume the caudal part of the specimen, and two thirds of the skeleton.
+Cranial fragments were also discovered, although most are unidentifiable.
 Field data even suggested that the fossil specimen would have been technically complete before the erosion of the skull and its exhumation for phosphorite.
-Ultimately, it seems that 70% of the animal's skeleton is known.
-In 2003, in order to help paleontologists, the newly elected mayor of Nuevo León sent a helicopter to transport a fossil block weighing a total of 450 kg.
-During his campaign the following year, the mayor approved and even completed the construction of a road leading to the excavation site.
+Ultimately, approximately 70% of the skeleton has been recovered.
+In 2003, in order to help paleontologists, the newly elected governor of Nuevo León sent a helicopter to transport a fossil block weighing a total of 450 kg.
+During his campaign the following year, the governor approved and even completed the construction of a road leading to the excavation site.
 Once exhumed, most of the fossils were transferred to the Natural History Museum in Karlsruhe, Germany, for preparation.
 The Karlsruhe Museum could not accommodate more fossils due to the size of the animal, so the remaining material was transferred to the Desert Museum in Saltillo, Coahuila.
-When the material sent in Karlsruhe were prepared, they were returned to the Faculty of Earth Sciences of the Autonomous University of Nuevo León in 2012, where they have since been stored.
+When the material sent to Karlsruhe was prepared, they were returned to the Faculty of Earth Sciences of the Autonomous University of Nuevo León in 2012, where they have since been stored.
 Some fossils were temporarily exhibited in 2007 at the Mexican History Museum in Mexico City.
-The newly discovered and prepared fossils consisted of nine cervical vertebrae preserved on three blocks, additional dorsal vertebrae, ribs and gastralia, a femoral joint head as well as an almost complete pelvic girdle.
+The newly discovered and prepared fossils consisted of nine cervical vertebrae preserved on three blocks, additional dorsal vertebrae, ribs and gastralia, a femoral joint head, as well as an almost complete pelvic girdle.
 The cranial elements identified included a pterygoid, a jugal and part of a maxilla preserving a dental alveolus.
 The new fossils are still being prepared and should receive much more detailed descriptions in future work.
-In 2012, Mexican paleontologist Javier Aguilar Pérez expressed that the specimen should receive a skeletal mount formed from the fossils once their preparations are completed.
+In 2012, Mexican paleontologist Javier Aguilar Pérez suggested that the specimen should receive a skeletal mount formed from the fossils once their preparations are completed.
 Furthermore, he also expressed that new cranial fragments should be found in the field where the specimen was discovered, but no expedition has apparently been sent since.